JcaPetri/Apollo-System-MySql/README.md

 		ID		--> is the uniqueidentifier auto generated.
 		IDNum	--> is the autoincrement number auto generated.

-Importan: each Scope must have a table.
+>[!IMPORTANT]
-When you create a Scope is a Table, which could be real or virtual, you need to create:
+> Each Scope must have a table. --> When you create a Scope is a Table, which could be real or virtual, you need to create:
-	EntityStructures_Tbl --> here you set up wich field it has.
+> - EntityStructures_Tbl --> here you set up wich field it has.
- 	EntityFieldProperties_Tbl	--> here you set up the properties of each Field.
+> - EntityFieldProperties_Tbl	--> here you set up the properties of each Field.
 (DataType, Lenght, etc)
-	EntityFieldDefaultValues_Tbl	--> here you set up the default value, when the user do not send it.
+> - EntityFieldDefaultValues_Tbl	--> here you set up the default value, when the user do not send it.
 So the user fill only the changed values.